 You could also get down on the floor with your baby.
 Let him know you’re there by singing, talking, stroking his back or tickling his hands.
 Try doing tummy time on a range of surfaces, like on carpet indoors or on a blanket outside.

-You can start with short periods of tummy time, and build up to several minutes a few times a day as your baby gets used to it.
+You can start with 1-2 minutes of tummy time, and build up to 5-10 minutes a few times a day as your baby gets used to it.

 Tummy time can be tiring, especially for young babies.
 When your baby gets tired, roll her onto her back for a break before trying again.